What is Ripple?

 Ripple price index

-Ripple price index represents a listed average of the price and capitalization info of Ripple as obtained from the top crypto exchanges.
+Ripple price index represents a listed average of Ripple’s price and capitalization info as obtained from the top crypto exchanges.
 It also shows the highest & lowest XRP prices within a time frame, XRP volume, and other details around Ripple.
 Here prices can be compared in different currencies such as EUR, GBP, JPY, and RUR.

 Historical course development